-- 6. (1) Subject to any direction to the contrary from the MOH in any particular case, and to any direction from the Authority in relation to one or more categories of case or in relation to all cases, a child under 12 years who has arrived in the Bailiwick from outside by air or sea accompanied by a Blue Arrival is not required to self-isolate, and is not subject to any other restrictions or requirements. - (2) Subject to - (a) any direction to the contrary from the MOH in any particular case, and to any direction from the Authority in relation to one or more categories of case or in relation to all cases, and a child of 12 years or over who has arrived in the Bailiwick from outside by air or sea accompanied by a Blue Arrival must self-isolate for 14 days.
+- (3) Subject to any direction to the contrary from the MOH in any particular case, and to any direction from the Authority in relation to one or more categories of case or in relation to all cases, a child of between 5 and 11 years who has arrived in the Bailiwick from outside by air or sea - (a) accompanied by a Jersey Blue Arrival, and - (b) who possesses on arrival a pre-travel negative test result.

+is not required to self-isolate, and is not subject to any other restrictions or requirements.

+- (4) Subject to paragraphs (5) and (6), a child of over 12 years who has arrived in the Bailiwick from outside by air or sea - (a) accompanied by a Jersey Blue Arrival, - (b) who does not possess on arrival a negative pre-travel test result, must self-isolate for 21 days.